 The Cyclades offer a wonderful, tranquil landscape.
 Even the barrenness has a peculiar charm.
 While the walker may miss the forests, his eye is rewarded with distant views of the blue sea from almost every point along the way.
 Moreover, his nose is tickled by the sweet smells of the Mediterranean kitchen herbs which thrive everywhere.
 In the villages, finally, his heart warms to the filoxénia, the generous hospitality of the Greeks which makes one forget that one is a foreigner.

 The islands are still criss-crossed by many of the old mule tracks, which connect the traditional settlements and now frequently abandoned monasteries.
 Fences are rare, too, so trekkers are more or less free to roam wherever they want.
 Although each of the islands has its own specific characterisitcs, Sífnos and Kéa are particularly suitable for walking, closely followed by Síkinos and Sérifos.
-But each trekker can decide that for himself; sooner or later everyone finds his or her “favourite” island.
+But each trekker can decide that for himself; sooner or later everyone finds their “favourite” island.
 Have a good trip!
 Kaló taxídi!